MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Copy-CMTaskSequence.md

 PS C:\> $newTS = Copy-CMTaskSequence -Name "TaskSequence01"
 ```

-This command make a copy of the task sequence with the name TaskSequence01.
+This command makes a copy of the task sequence with the name TaskSequence01.

 ## PARAMETERS